 (7) The licensure application in the new home state of a nurse under pending investigation by the former home state shall be held in abeyance and the ninety (90) day period in subsection (6) of this section shall be stayed until resolution of the pending investigation.

 (8) The former home state license shall no longer be valid upon the issuance of a new home state license.

 (9) If a decision is made by the new home state denying licensure, the new home state shall notify the former home state within ten (10) business days, and the former home state may take action in accordance with that state's laws and rules.

 Section 3.
 Limitations on Multistate Licensure Privilege - Discipline.
-(1) Home state boards shall include in all licensure disciplinary orders or agreements that limit practice or require monitoring the requirement that the licensee subject to said order or agreement shall agree to limit the licensee's practice to the home state during the pendency of the disciplinary order or agreement.
+(1) Home state boards shall include in all licensure disciplinary orders or agreements that limit practice or require monitoring the requirement that the licensee subject to the order or agreement shall agree to limit the licensee's practice to the home state during the pendency of the disciplinary order or agreement.

 (2) This requirement may, in the alternative, allow the nurse to practice in other party states with prior written authorization from both the home state and any other party state boards.

-(3) An individual who had a license which was surrendered, revoked, suspended, or an application denied for cause in a prior state of primary residence may be issued a single state license in a new primary state of residence until such time as the individual would be eligible for an unrestricted license by the prior state of adverse action.
+(3) An individual who had a license which was surrendered, revoked, suspended, or an application denied for cause in a prior state of primary residence may be issued a single state license in a new primary state of residence until the time the individual would be eligible for an unrestricted license by the prior state of adverse action.
 Once eligible for licensure in the prior state, a multistate license may be issued.

 Section 4.
 Information System.
 (1) Levels of access.

 (a) The public shall have access to nurse licensure information limited to: